signalogic/Hypersignal/README.md

     machine=svga_et4000

 and the Hypersignal graphics config option should be set to 94 (Tseng Labs 4000 video card, 1024x768 256 color).
 Probably Tseng Labs 3000 would work also (800x600 256 color).
+If you're not using the DosBox config file, or otherwise want to stay lean and mean (in the true spirit of Hypersignal :-), you can right-click the DosBox desktop icon, select Properties | Shortcut, and add the following to the Target line:

+    -machine svga_et4000

+After doing that, the Target line might look something like:

+    "C:\Program Files (x86)\DOSBox-0.74\DOSBox.exe" -userconf -machine svga_et4000

+which is effectively the DosBox cmd line that will be executed when you double-click on the DosBox icon.
+Keep in mind the above example is just an example only and the correct cmd line varies between Win platforms.

 The default DOSBox config setting is "svga_s3", which is an S3 Trio64 card, considered to implement the VESA Std 800x600 mode in a widely compatible way.
 This corresponds to graphics config selection 95, which also works fine with the svga_et4000 machine setting, but doesn't support the new grayscale and heatmap 2-D Spectrograph options (see below).